 10. Healing Mushrooms: A Practical and Culinary Guide to Using Mushrooms for Whole Body Health

 Healing Mushrooms is a medicinal mushroom book with a high-level overview of some of the most popular mushrooms, their benefits, and even how to use them.
 It’s very focused on what medicinal properties mushrooms have, and a lot of these you’ll be able to buy.
-Buying mushrooms or medicinal mushrooms are expensive, and it’s not very accessible.
+Buying mushrooms or medicinal mushrooms is expensive, and it’s not very accessible.
 But I got this for an assignment, and it was helpful in that regard.

 Author: Tero Isokauppila